FSSKM/TAGC_review/README.md

 User can also use their own LD block boundary.

 Step 6 and 7 below depend on whether the user considers population I different from population II.
-We show detailed steps
+A detailed example for Step 6 is available [here](docs/LD_block_matrix_moment_example.md).
+For Step 7, see the details at [simulated example](docs/simulated_data_example.md) and [real data example](docs/real_data_example.md).

 ### Step 6: LD block matrix moment computation (if not using our pre-computed LD block matrix moments)
 If the user has a large bfile of many SNPs (e.g. multiple millions), it is recommended to use slurm to run the LD block matrix moment computation in parallel.
-For example, if the user used our provided LD block matrix boundary (TAGC_data/LD_boundary/file{1..253}) in Step 5, then the user can again submit 253 jobs as in the example command below:
+For example, if the user used our provided LD block matrix boundary (`TAGC_data/LD_boundary/file{1..253}`) in Step 5, then the user can again submit 253 jobs as in the example command below:
 ```{bash}
 for i in `seq 1 253`
 do